- The common Scouting campfire song "Do Your Ears Hang Low" was bowdlerised from a WWI-era British soldiers' song called "Do Your Balls Hang Low".

 - Downplayed weirdly with the KONGOS song "I'm Only Joking".
 The chorus contains this couplet: "What are you smoking?/I'm just fucking with your head."
 Probably because alternative radio tends to be more lenient, the drugs are kept intact while the f-word becomes f(silence)cking.

 - Rock and roll songs from the 1950s were considered menacing enough by the (non-teenage) audiences of the day note that, for a while, Pat Boone was able to become very successful by recording bowdlerised covers of popular songs.

 - Boone wasn't alone.
-Elvis recorded a notably toned-down version of Big Mama Thornton's raunchy "Hound Dog", and Bill Haley & His Comets adjusted the lyrics to Joe Turner's "Shake Rattle and Roll" to be more palatable to mainstream listeners (though either through ignorance or a conscious attempt at Getting Crap Past the Radar, they kept the song's most sexually explicit line intact: "I'm like a one-eyed cat, peepin' in a seafood store).
+Elvis recorded a notably toned-down version of Big Mama Thornton's raunchy "Hound Dog", and Bill Haley & His Comets adjusted the lyrics to Joe Turner's "Shake Rattle and Roll" to be more palatable to mainstream listeners (though they kept the song's most sexually explicit line intact: "I'm like a one-eyed cat, peepin' in a seafood store").